My Love Was Weary

 It was all Carlisle could do not to run on his way back to the morgue.

-Less than ten minutes later, after enlisting the sheriff's help to situate Esme's stretcher in the backseat of the Cadillac, he was driving at top speed beyond the boundaries of Ashland, trying not to bend the steering wheel in his grip as he monitored the dying life behind him.
+Less than ten minutes later, after enlisting the sheriff's help to situate Esme's stretcher in the backseat of his Cadillac Phaeton, he was driving at top speed beyond the boundaries of Ashland, trying not to warp the steering wheel in his grip as he monitored the dying life behind him.

-Her sluggish heartbeats were seven seconds apart now instead of six, and what's more, he'd soon have to leave pavement and turn onto the four-mile road that led to his house.
-It was all frost-hardened dirt, which meant rattle-inducing bumps that would almost certainly aggravate her injuries and snap the fragile thread tethering her to life, unless he slowed to a crawl, which was just as risky.
+Her faint heartbeats were seven seconds apart now instead of six, and what's more, he'd soon have to leave pavement and turn onto the four-mile road that led to the house he shared with Edward.
+It was all frost-hardened dirt, which meant rattle-inducing bumps that would certainly aggravate her injuries and snap the fragile thread tethering her to life.
 He couldn't lose her now, not after getting so far, and there was no point to staying in the car- he could protect her more easily, not to mention get her to the house faster, if he carried her and ran.

 Using his last ounce of patience, he took his foot off the gas, scanning the terrain up ahead, and then steered the Cadillac off-road onto the first soft, flat ground he spied.
 He let it continue into the woods, rolling slowly right into a dense copse of trees.
 Thick branches bent, cracked, brushed and scraped against the frame as he inched the vehicle ahead, stopping only when it was fully ensconced, well-hidden from view of the road.
 It was then that he shut off the engine and headlights, listening closely to his surroundings for a moment.

 A faint sliver of moonlight sliced through, then disappeared behind smoky clouds again.
 No sound from the road.
-The wind whistled in through minute imperfections in the seals of the doorframes, and thin birch branches tapped mad, brittle rhythms against the windowglass, casting spidery shadows within the dark.
-But the only sound that filled their solitude, as far as he was concerned, was the soft, warm beating of her heart.
+The wind picked up, whistling in through minute imperfections in the seals of the doorframes, and thin birch branches tapped mad, brittle rhythms against the glass, casting spidery shadows inside.

 "Esme, oh, why?"
 It came out a whisper.